Jean Jennings

-Jean Jennings is an American journalist, publisher and television personality covering the automotive industry, noted for making the industry more accessible to a broad cross-section of enthusiasts.
+Jean Marie Jennings (née Lienert; February 3, 1954 – December 16, 2024), also known as Jean Lindamood, was an American journalist, publisher and television personality covering the automotive industry.
+She was widely known for her unabashed, enthusiastic and outspoken approach; for making the industry more accessible to a broad cross-section of enthusiasts; and for mentoring a generation of automotive writers, editors and designers.

-After writing for Car and Driver (1980-1985), she co-founded Automobile, where she continued to write her widely known column, Vile Gossip, after becoming the magazine's editor in chief (2000-2014) and president (2006-2014).
+After writing for Car and Driver (1980–1985), she co-founded Automobile, where she continued to write her widely known column, Vile Gossip, after becoming the magazine's editor in chief (2000–2014) and president (2006–2014).

-She was the automotive correspondent for Good Morning America (1994-2000) and the Oxygen network.
-She was later the Chairman, CEO and host of the self-branded automotive website and blog, Jean Knows Cars (2012-2018), has written articles for LinkedIn, and edited the book Road Trips, Head Trips, and Other Car-Crazed Writings.
-She continued to write the Vile Gossip column intermittently for Autoblog.com.
+She was the automotive correspondent for Good Morning America (1994–2000) and the Oxygen network.
+She was later the Chairman, CEO and host of the self-branded automotive website and blog, JeanKnowsCars (2012–2016), wrote articles for LinkedIn, and edited the book Road Trips, Head Trips, and Other Car-Crazed Writings.
+She guested on The Tonight Show with Jay Leno, convinced Jerry Seinfeld to freelance an article for Automobile magazine, and continued to write the Vile Gossip column intermittently for Autoblog.com (2020).

-Jennings has been honored by the Motor Press Guild, International Society for Vehicle Preservation, and Detroit Press Club Foundation.
-With Jennings as editor and President, Automobile magazine was the first car magazine to win a National Magazine Award.
-She is in the Michigan Journalism Hall of Fame and won the Ken Purdy Award for Excellence in Automotive Journalism.
+With Jennings as editor and President, Automobile was the first car magazine to win a National Magazine Award — for a column by Jamie Kitman.
+Jennings herself was honored by the Detroit Press Club Foundation; won the Motor Press Guild’s 2016 Dean Batchelor Award for Lifetime Achievement; was a 2021 inductee to the Michigan Journalism Hall of Fame and won the Ken Purdy Award for Excellence in Automotive Journalism.

+David E. Davis, with whom Jennings co-founded Automobile magazine, said Jennings "changed the nature of the readers' response" to automotive journalism.

 Background

-Jennings grew up in a Catholic family with four brothers (also reported as five brothers) on a farm near New Baltimore, Michigan, the daughter of Audrey Jean Lienert (1924-2016, née Gagnon) and Robert Marcellus Lienert (1926-1988).
+Jennings was born in Detroit on February 3, 1954.
+She grew up in a Catholic family with five brothers on a farm near New Baltimore, Michigan, the daughter of Audrey Jean Lienert (née Gagnon) and Robert Marcellus Lienert.
 Her father had a master's degree in journalism from Northwestern, was a copy editor at the Detroit Free Press, and later became the editor of Automotive News.
+Her oldest brother, Paul Lienert, became a noted automotive journalist, managing editor of AutoWeek, and a correspondent for Thomson Reuters.
+Jennings once described her family as "the Barrymores of automotive writing."

 Having learned about cars from her father, Jennings recalled that he routinely brought home new and interesting cars for his work.
 He once took her, age 7, and two brothers for a test drive from their house in a brand new supercharged Studebaker Avanti — driving it inadvertently into a ditch at high speed but quickly recovering to the pavement before returning home, noting that their mother was not to hear the details of the test drive.
-Her oldest brother, Paul Lienert, became a noted automotive journalist, managing editor of AutoWeek, and a correspondent for Thomson Reuters.

-At 14, Jennings was an exchange student in Ecuador where she learned to drive in a Toyota Land Cruiser in the Andes mountains.
+At 14, Jennings was an exchange student in Ecuador where she learned to drive in a Jeep-like Toyota, in the Andes mountains.
 She attended St. Mary's Queen of Creation school from 1960 to 1970, and later attended the University of Michigan (1970-1972), dropping out after three incomplete semesters.